-Gantt charts are not the only types of project timelines.
-A work plan project timeline template divides the project into the different phases.
+Gantt charts are not the only type of project timelines.
+A work plan project timeline template divides the project into different phases.
 For each phase, the work plan lists the itemized planned activities and expected outcomes.

 Milestone-Focused Project Timeline

 A milestone-focused project timeline is a high-level project view focused only on important periods, project stages, and milestones during the course of the project.
-The timeline can mention only general description of tasks or activities with limited details.
+This type of timeline typically mentions only general description of tasks or activities, and provides limited details.